sebfisch/haskell-regexp/README.markdown

 </td></tr></table>

 This will install the current version.
-The differences between versions are listed in the [changelog].
+Differences between versions are listed in the [changelog].

 [changelog]: http://sebfisch.github.com/haskell-regexp/CHANGES.html